dr-daisuke-urano/Plant-Hyperspectral/README.md

 # Leaf Color Patterns Highlighted with Spectral Components Analysis
-This repository contains the official implementation for Krishnamoorthi S et al. (under revision) in the STAR* Protocols.
+This repository contains the official implementation for [Krishnamoorthi S et al. (2025) STAR* Protocols 6: 103854](https://www.cell.com/star-protocols/fulltext/S2666-1667(25)00260-6).

 The Python code is available in [krishnamoorthi_2024_star_protocol.py](./krishnamoorthi_2024_star_protocol.py) or in Jupyter notebook format as [krishnamoorthi_2024_star_protocol.ipynb](./krishnamoorthi_2024_star_protocol.ipynb).
 One sample hyperspectral image can be downloaded from [SpecimIQ_images/6725](./SpecimIQ_images), and other images are available in [Figshare](https://figshare.com/s/83e7f0fef20bdb82169f).
 After downloading, unzip the file to access the images.